 How We Booked With Points

 I’ll cut to the chase: it’s ridiculously easy to earn Singapore Airlines miles via credit card points.
-Singapore Airlines partners with all of the major credit card currencies (Chase, AMEX, Citi, and Capital One), which means there are a variety of simple options to accumulate Singapore Airlines miles.
+Singapore Airlines partners with all of the major credit card currencies (Chase, AMEX, Citi, and Capital One).
+This means that you can use different travel credit cards or airline credit cards to accumulate Singapore Airlines miles.

-The best part is always seeing how much people will actually pay to fly in these business or first class cabins.
-The Singapore Airlines first class flight between Singapore and LAX is currently costing over $7,500.
-Not bad for signing up for two credit cards.
+The best part is always seeing how much people will actually pay to fly in these business or first-class cabins.
+The Singapore Airlines’ first-class flight between Singapore and LAX is currently costing over $7,500.
+Not bad for signing up for two travel credit cards.

-I’m never going to pay that much for a flight out of pocket, which is why I love the world of credit card points.
+I’m never going to pay that much for a flight out of pocket, which is why I love travel credit cards so much.

 I should note that Singapore Airlines is stingy about releasing award space, especially for its first class cabin.
 In fact, Singapore Airlines doesn’t release first class cabin award space to Star Alliance partners, so you can book them only with Singapore Airlines frequent flyer miles.
 It’s yet another reason why transferable credit card points are so valuable.